kqito/use-tus/README.md

 const { upload, setUpload, isSuccess, error, remove } = useTus(uploadKey);
 ```

-`useTus` is a hooks to get or create an `Upload` instance of tus.
+`useTus` is a hooks to get or create an `Upload` of tus.

 ### Arguments
 - `uploadKey` (type: `string | undefined`)
-  - Specify the key associated with the `Upload` instance. if it's undefined, a random string will be specified.
+  - Specify the key associated with the `Upload` if it's undefined, a random string will be specified.

 ### Returns
 - `upload` (type: `tus.Upload | undefined`)
-  - The value of the `Upload` instance associated with the uploadKey in the TusClientProvider.
+  - The value of the `Upload` associated with the uploadKey in the TusClientProvider.
 If not present, undefined.

 - `setUpload` (type: `(file: tus.Upload['file'], options: tus.Upload['options']) => void`)
-  - Function to create an `Upload` instance and store it in TusClientProvider.
+  - Function to create an `Upload` and store it in TusClientProvider.

 - `isSuccess` (type: `boolean`)
   - Whether the upload was successful or not.